 Assisted Living Video:

-This video—which is embedded on the homepage of their company website, as well as the landing pages of all their assisted living communities—has garnered 16.2 thousand views with a 42 percent average engagement rate.
+This video—which is embedded on the homepage of Arbor’s company website, as well as the landing pages of each of its assisted living communities—has garnered 16.2 thousand views with a 42 percent average engagement rate.

 Arbor Company Culture Video:

-A culture video is a great way to give a glimpse of what it’s like to live in your community.
-Arbor’s culture video is added to the banner of the company website and has racked up nearly 10 thousand plays and a 34 percent average engagement rate.
+A culture video is a great way to provide a glimpse of what it’s like to live in your community.
+Arbor’s culture video is part of the banner of the company website and has racked up nearly 10 thousand plays and a 34 percent average engagement rate.

-Whether they’re using video to describe levels of care or documenting the process of construction at a community, The Arbor Company is letting video do the talking for them.
+Whether it’s using video to describe levels of care or to document the process of construction at a community, The Arbor Company is letting video do the talking.

-Now that consumers are willing to spend more time watching a video than reading print, The Arbor Company has jumped on the opportunity to expand its reach and appeal to their audience.
-Showcasing moments of everyday life in a community can have a much deeper impact through video than through other forms of content.
+Now that consumers are willing to spend more time watching a video than reading text, The Arbor Company has jumped on the opportunity to expand its reach and appeal to their audience.
+Using video to showcase moments of everyday life in a community can have a much deeper impact than using other forms of content.

-HumanGood offers senior care and affordable housing for seniors over 55.
-They’re using video in a different way, yet one that still reaches their audience.
-HumanGood has their videos hosted on YouTube (more than 500 million hours of videos are watched on YouTube each day).
+HumanGood offers senior living and affordable housing for seniors over 55.
+It’s using video in a different way that still reaches its audience.
+HumanGood hosts its videos on YouTube (more than 500 million hours of videos are watched on YouTube each day).

-HumanGood uses resident stories to portray their quality of services.
-They’ve created a playlist on their YouTube channel solely for these stories.
-Any good video marketing strategy knows that videos should focus on stories, and HumanGood hits this one right on the head!
+HumanGood uses resident stories to portray its quality of services.
+HumanGood created a playlist on its YouTube channel solely for these stories.
+Any good video marketing strategy uses videos that focus on stories, and HumanGood nails that here.

-Now that you have a few ideas of how some of the biggest names in senior care are using video to promote their communities, you can get started too.
+Now that you have a few ideas of how some of the biggest names in senior living are using video to promote their communities, you can get started.
 Already using video in your sales and marketing efforts?
-We’d love to see them.
+We’d love to see your work.
 Tweet us your videos at @smartbugmedia.